com-lihaoyi/scalasql/tutorial.md

 db.toSqlQuery(query2) ==> """
 SELECT COUNT(1) AS res
 FROM country country0
-WHERE (country0.capital IS NULL AND ?
-IS NULL) OR country0.capital = ?
+WHERE (country0.capital IS NOT DISTINCT FROM ?)
 """.trim.replaceAll("\\s+", " ")

 db.run(query2) ==> 7